Lighthouse: Time to Interactive

 According to Google, "A page is considered fully interactive when it displays useful content, as measured by First Contentful paint; event handlers are registered for most visible page elements, and; the page responds to user interactions within 50 milliseconds."

-TTI is an important user-centric metric because it measures how quickly visitors are able to fully interact with your page.
+TTI is a user-centric metric that measures how quickly visitors are able to fully interact with your page.

 To visitors, a slow TTI can feel like your website is unresponsive, broken or doesn't work.